matomatical/UoM-WAM-Spam/README.md

 Aa0Bb1Cc2Dd3Ee4Ff5Gg6H
 ```

+Configure the script with your webhook key (you can hard-code it into
+`wamspam.py`, or add code to read it from a file or environment variable or
+standard input, for example).
 The script will send notification messages with the event `wam-spam`, with
 `value1` set to the subject of the notification and `value2` set to the
 body text.
 Set up an IFTTT applet to respond to this event, and enter the